 Bee School

 Each year the Barnstable County Beekeepers Association (BCBA) offers a Bee School specifically designed for beginning beekeepers.
-The course runs from early February to mid-March, progressing through the key points of a hive’s lifecycle.
+The course runs from early January and into February, progressing through the key points of a hive’s lifecycle.
 The sessions start in the winter when new beekeepers learn basic information about the bees themselves, the proper equipment they will need, and how to assemble their hives.
 As the season progresses, new beekeepers learn how to introduce bees to their new hives, how to monitor the progress of their bees, when to add new components to their hives, and so on to pest control, and, finally, harvesting the honey!
 The course is taught by senior members of the BCBA.
-Each student will be connected with an experienced member of the BCBA who is willing to provide mentoring during the student's first year.
+Each student will be partnered with an experienced member of the BCBA who is willing to provide mentoring during the student's first year.

-Bee School tuition for 2024 is $100 and includes a textbook online, handouts, instruction, a mentoring program, and a one-year family membership (a $20 value) in the BCBA.
+Bee School tuition for 2025 is $100 and includes a textbook, handouts, instruction, a mentoring program, and a one-year family membership (a $20 value) in the BCBA.
 Space is limited and fills up quickly.

-MONDAY, FEBRUARY 19 – Beekeeping Methods – Equipment and Protective Gear, obtaining bees, types of bees, hive placements.
+MONDAY, January 6 – Beekeeping Methods – equipment and protective gear, obtaining bees, types (sub-species) of bees, hive placement, etc.

 Future learning opportunities are offered during the regular BCBA monthly meetings.
-Check the Newsletter for dates/times/information.
+Check the BCBA Newsletter, BuzzWords, for dates/times/information.

 Anticipated Arrival of Package Bees